boyarsky/2022-kcdc-java-refactoring/README.md

 # KCDC 2022 Hands on Lab

+If using IntelliJ, open folder and associate your JDK 17+ (ok to trust folder) If using Eclipse, import project and setup your JDK 17+ If using VS Code, open folder and associate your JDK 17+. (ok to trust folder) If using JDoodle, copy/paste and be sure to choose Java 17

 ## Module 1: Strings and Text Blocks

 1. Edit lab/module1/Reading.java so embedded() uses a text block.